March weekly classes feature a theme of “Intelligent Effort” and a free class on March 16

-We donate 10% of gross proceeds of all sales on this page to local Twin Cities (Minnesota, USA) charities.
-We do this to help make the world a better place and to maintain the local community roots of our original in-person class, even as we open our doors to students worldwide!
+We donate 10% of gross proceeds of all sales on this page to local Twin Cities (Minnesota, USA) and national charities.
+We do this to help make the world a better place and to maintain the local community roots of our original in-person class, even as we’ve opened our doors to Zoom students worldwide.

 Nov 23: For December’s classes we’ll be supporting the same three charities we committed to on Oct.
 25.